pwnthemole/pwnthemole.github.io/_posts/2018-11-26-Square-CTF-2018-Gate-of-hell.md

 which is a system call to a print. (which is probably our win function).

-as we can see this function will be called if Ebx will be equal at 0x29A (666)
+as we can see this function will be called if *ebx* will be equal at 0x29A (666)

 ![AltText](https://i.gyazo.com/2a1b7c5acdbae962b70f390a357e44ab.png)

 Otherwise, it will just exit

-Ok, we need to understand how to make Ebx become equal to 0x29A.
+Ok, we need to understand how to make *ebx* become equal to 0x29A.

 Now we follow the code flow after the argument check:

 ![AltText](https://i.gyazo.com/5645119bdb54ef348315de0916e6cbbe.png)

-A function is called and the value of **Ebx which start with 0x25** is stored into the stack and retrieved after the function.
+A function is called and the value of **ebx which start with 0x25** is stored into the stack and retrieved after the function.
 We should investigate this function.

 This is the function